alexao8/entrust-technicalTask/README.md

 You should have a new text file called `documentPaged.txt` in the directory where you ran the code.

+In order to test this code, you can use other text files and check the new created file.

 ## Considerations
 - It can be tested using one-line text files called `document.txt`.
 - The file and the code file must be in the same directory or folder.